volkanakkus/nuxt-tradingview/README.md

 ## Module Options

-The module by default will inject **all widgets** but you can configure it to inject only the widgets you need.
-Also you can add prefix to widget component names to avoid conflicts with other local components.
+The module by default will inject **all widgets**, but you can configure it to inject only the widgets you need.
+Additionally, you can add a prefix to widget component names to avoid conflicts with other local components.

-For module options, you must add `tradingview` config to `nuxt.config.ts`,

 ### prefix

-Add a `prefix` into `tradingview` section to use every widget with that prefix.
+To change default widget component names, you can add a `prefix` into the `tradingview` section to use every widget with that prefix.

 ```js